openlibhums/janeway/docs/source/editor/review.rst

 - Section Editor Personally Identifiable Information Filter (``se_pii_filter``)

-  - Type: Boolean (checkbox)
-  - Action: Must be toggled on to enable anonymisation of author data in the relevant interfaces.
+  - Must be toggled on to enable anonymisation of author data in the relevant interfaces.

 - Reply-To Address (``replyto_address``)

-  - Type: Char field (text box)
-  - Action: Must be set to a valid email address.
+  - Must be set to a valid email address.
 This is required to avoud leaking author email addresses during the review process.

 These settings are accessible through the All Settings screen (Manager > All Settings).